Xiaoqing15/DAEN-690-W_Insights/README.md

 With a solid foundation of historical and geographic data, we move into the Demand Analysis phase.
 Here, our primary goal is to identify areas of high demand or activity - what we refer to as "hotspots".

 Phase 3: Model Development
 Building on the insights gained from our data analyses, we will create predictive models.
+Through Descriptive Analysis, we have dissected the data to uncover trends and patterns, allowing us to gain a deeper understanding of the factors influencing response times.
+This invaluable knowledge forms the bedrock upon which our predictive models will be built.

 Phase 4: Results and Analysis
+Coming to evaluation, our focus is on finding the optimal allocation strategy that aligns with our objective of minimizing response time.
+This entails a meticulous process of fine-tuning our models and assessing their performance against real-world scenarios.
+The approach that has a minimal response time when evaluated by the DNN model that approach is finalized and presented.

 ![image](https://github.com/Xiaoqing15/DAEN-690-W_Insights/assets/137991044/8240ce63-b8b4-4386-9365-56314dd0856c)